The Kansas City Star (June-August 2015)

 As the Kansas City Star’s first-ever digital news intern, I posted to the organization’s Facebook, Twitter, Pinterest and Instagram pages.
 I spent roughly half of the summer as a web editor, crafting social media posts for an audience of more than 190,000, publishing content to kansascity.com using Content Studio and NewsGate, checking wire news services for breaking news and adjusting content on the site’s homepage based on analytics.
 I also managed all of The Star’s social media channels by myself for a full week in July.

 Women in Engineering Center (March 2015-present)

 In March 2015, I began work as an editorial assistant for the University of Missouri’s newly established Women in Engineering Center.
 The center was founded by an anonymous alumnae with the goal of supporting women in Mizzou’s College of Engineering.
-In my three months maintaining the site’s Twitter page, I was able to double the number of followers through strategic social media planning.
+In my first three months maintaining the site’s Twitter page, I was able to double the number of followers through strategic social media planning.
 I also developed the center’s Facebook audience.

 ONA Mizzou (August 2014-present)